Models for integrating data science teams within companies

 It is valuable to invest in data infrastructure and tooling that makes data access, processing, and visualization simpler everyday.
 This investment is particularly valuable to data scientists as it frees up time for proactive opportunity sizing, experiment design, metric design, model design, and general improvements in methodology.

 While ensuring everyone has direct and easy access to data is a noble goal, there are some drawbacks to this model:

 a.
 Difficulty in mastering everything and maintaining data best practices.
 Usually, people are mostly specialized and interested in a particular set of tasks.
 Being skilled at a company’s engineering stack is already a big feat.
-It is fine to offload design work and product work and data work.
+It is fine to offload design work and sales work and data work.
 Data scientists enforce good data practices within the organization.

 b.
 Dashboards are not the goal of data science, they are an intermediary step in the exploration of data.

 The laws of shitty dashboards * Attack with Numbers

 Disclosure: I have been responsible for building shitty dashboards.
 I personally made most of the errors below.
 I…

 The product data science model

 Between the extremes of the fully centralized model (the CoE model) and the fully decentralized model (the embedded model), there exists a spectrum of hybrid models that take characteristics from each of the aforementioned models.
 Taking advantage of the strengths of both models, while actively making up for their deficiencies is what makes hybrid models successful.